 We are organising a Charity Gala for World Aids Day, 7pm Saturday 1st December at The Tabernacle, Notting Hill, London.
 W11.
 Check out our website for more details of the acts. thepoweroflovelondon.co.uk

-WE NEED YOUR HELP: we have just two weeks left of our crowdfunder and we are only a 1/3 of the way to our target.
+WE NEED YOUR HELP: we are just 40% of the way to our target.
 This has been achieved through Social Media and the hard work of our team of volunteers at TPOL, but now we need your help.

 PLEDGE ON THE CROWDFUNDER: we have lots of amazing rewards to be had – or if you prefer, just donate. crowdfunder.co.uk/poweroflovelondonRemember, every little helps!

-We will cover songs from Freddy Mercury, Sylvester (of course), Jermaine Stewart, Sharon Redd and the B52's, as well as Holly Johnsons' The Power of Love and songs by Boy George and George Michael that speak of the impact the illness had on them through those they lost.
+We will cover songs from Freddy Mercury, Sylvester (of course), Jermaine Stewart, Sharon Redd and the B52's, as well as Holly Johnsons' The Power of Love and songs that speak of the impact the illness had through those we lost.

 We believe that The Power of Love is a great project that will benefit the local community and the wider community of artists and musicians in London.
 The £5,000 we are hoping to raise through Crowdfunder will enable us to cover the cost of the event so more of the profits can go to Charity.